-IBM’s SAN Volume Controller (SVC) is based on standard Intel-based servers.
-The hardware nodes are rack-mountable systems with a custom front bezel, display and a custom interconnect between the controller pair for high-availability.
+IBM’s SVC is based on standard Intel-based servers.
+The hardware nodes are rack-mountable systems with a custom front bezel, display, and a custom interconnect between the controller pair for high availability.
 The SVC software consists of custom code running on a Linux operating system.
-The software performs target mode emulation for the attached servers and maps the logical LUNs in blocks to the physical LUNs.
-I/O is done to the attached storage as an initiator from the SAN Volume Controller.
-Functions such as Point-In-Time copy (FlashCopy), Remote Replication (Global Mirror and Metro Mirror), and active-active stretched clusters (HyperSwap) represent additional advanced features that are optionally available.
+The software performs target mode emulation for the attached servers and maps the logical unit numbers (LUNs) in blocks to the physical LUNs.
+Input / output (I/O) is done to the attached storage as an initiator from the SVC.
+Functions like point-in-time copy (FlashCopy), remote replication (Global Mirror and Metro Mirror), and active-active stretched clusters (HyperSwap) represent additional advanced features that are optionally available.
 The virtualization of external storage systems from a variety of vendors is the primary function.
-The IBM SVC includes data reduction with compaction, deduplication, and compression of primary data, now include without additional license charge.
-Data is deduplicated, compressed, and packed into allocation blocks as it is received in the SVC controllers and stored in compressed form on the external systems.
-Data can be encrypted at the volume level for both internal (SSDs) and external storage.
+The IBM SVC includes data reduction with compaction, deduplication, and compression of primary data, now included without an additional license charge.
+Data is deduplicated, compressed, and packed into allocation blocks as it is received in the SVC controllers and stored in a compressed form on the external systems.
+Data can be encrypted at the volume level for both internal (solid-state drives (SSDs)) and external storage.

 IBM SVS & VSC Product Brief Includes: